azazellochg/pytemscript/docs/components/events.rst

-.. _events:

 Events
 ======

 You can receive events from hand panel buttons when using the local client on the microscope PC.
 Each button can be assigned with a custom Python function that will be executed upon pressing.
-We provide the :class:`ButtonHandler` class that takes care of assigning events.
+We provide the :meth:`~pytemscript.modules.ButtonHandler` class that takes care of assigning events.

 .. warning:: Don't forget to clear the custom button assignment at the end using `clear()` method.
 This will restore the previous assignment.